ColdHeat/pybluemonday/README.md

 pybluemonday takes untrusted user generated content as an input, and will return HTML that has been sanitised against a whitelist of approved HTML elements and attributes so that you can safely include the content in your web page.

-**Note**: This library is in a useable state but may not have feature parity with the actual bluemonday.
+**Note**: This library is in a useable state but is still experimental.
+It may not have feature parity with the actual bluemonday and is likely to sanitize HTML slightly differently than other libraries.
 PRs and feedback are welcome on improving this library.

 ## Installation